 - Bike to your destination and find a place to park (see graphic below for help)

-- Slide the lock on the back wheel to end your trip.
+- Lock using instructions in the app to end your trip.

 That’s it!
 You’re done.